 How much does it cost to own a pet in Australia?

 Australians love their pets.
 We bet this news doesn’t come as a surprise to you, right?
 We know you’re as crazy about animals as we are.
 After all, that’s why you’re here.
-There are more pets than people in Australia—that means more than 23 million dogs and cats country wide.
-Also, when it comes to Australian households, 68% own a pet.
-Of this number, 39% own dogs and 29% own a cat.
+According to the RSPCA, there are more pets than people in Australia—that means more than 24 million pets country wide.
+38% of households own dogs and 29% own a cat.

 There’s no question that Australians love their pets.
 But have you ever considered how much owning a pet (or two or three, or lots more) really costs?
 We’ve decided to put together some interesting figures for you.